. 1795 ~ Johann Christoph Friedrich Bach, harpsichordist and composer, the fifth son of Johann Sebastian Bach, died at the age of 62

 .
 1979 ~ The Gizmo guitar synthesizer was first demonstrated.

 .
-1988 ~ “Phantom of the Opera” opened at Majestic Theater in New York City for 4,000+ performances
+1988 ~ “Phantom of the Opera” by Andrew Lloyd Webber opened at Majestic Theater in New York City for 4,000+ performances.
+It is now the longest running Broadway show in history.

 .
 1992 ~ Jose Ferrer, Puerto Rican actor, theater, and film director, died.